neurobioinfo/pathwayAnalysis/README.md

 This workflow uses the gene ontology from Gene Ontology (GO) project.
 It performs an over-representation analysis of GO terms in a list of significant genes using “ClusterProfiler” .
-"ClusterProfiler" performs statistical enrichment analysis using hypergeometric testing of significant DE genes contrasted to a background DE gene list.
+This package performs statistical enrichment analysis in a list of differentially expressed genes using an hypergeometric test.

+Input:
-Input: A significant differentially expressed gene list (DEG list) list and a background DEG list generated during a DEG analysis.
+1. A list of background DEG list (universe gene list) generated during a DEG analysis.
+This list contains all mapped genes from RNAseq aligment, that were tested in the differential expression analysis.
+1. A list of significant differentially expressed genes (DEG list).
+This list of genes are significantly espressed genes extracted from the universe gene list.

 You can run this workflow in a RStudio session in your PC or, if you're using Compute Canada (CC) clusters, you can run this workflow in an interactive R session.